Thanatisia/docker-ide/README.md

                 - add-on-images/ : Holds all debian-related/apt-dependent patch Dockerfiles
                     + essential-packages.Dockerfile : Collection of essential packages in a single Dockerfile to patch to your base image
                     + nvim.Dockerfile : Clones and builds Neovim from Source to patch to your base image in a single Dockerfile
+                - environments/ : Holds the docker image templates for all General project development environments; This is using debian (apt package manager) as the package management backend
                 - frameworks/ : Holds the docker image templates for all Framework/Library application development environments; This is using debian (apt package manager) as the package management backend
                 - programming-languages/ : Holds the docker image templates for all Programming Languages development environments; This is using debian (apt package manager) as the package management backend
                     + c.Dockerfile : Image Template for setting up a working C programming language development environment